CBoensel/in-context-without-button/README.md

 ## What is the fundamental idea

-Since the PayPal button is protected in an iframe, the only option is to stack two buttons behind each other and visually hide the PayPal button on top.
+Since the PayPal button is protected in an iframe (and browsers do not even allow delegating clicks anymore), the only remaining option is to stack two buttons behind each other and visually hide the PayPal button on top.

 So the steps performed here are:
 1. Ensure both buttons (custom and official) behave the same in all viewports with regards to size